-To figure out whether the model we found fits the data well, we have to consider both the GMM likelihood of the locations we inferred (which now also has parameters) and the likelihood of the observed data given the locations and parameters.
-We also have to penalize for the number of parameters as we always do.
+To select between models we also have to penalize for the number of parameters as we always do.
 The theory behind the approximations that Handcock et al. (2002) employ is complex, but they come up with an approximate model selection measure based on BIC.
 We will not go into details, but accept that these are usable but not very reliable measures of how well the model fits and they can help us (together with visual and intuitive arguments) to find what models fit our data.